super0827/moebiusDungeons/README.md

 Peculate when used as the killing blow, grants the Varlet **2 more coins** on top of the coins you receive for defeating the monster.

 ## Turn Tail
 Players have the option to **Turn Tail**, and attempt to escape the current encounter.
 This option is easier to succeed at when you have high health.
 The mechanic weighs your health against the monsters and a random roll is added to your escape attempt value.
-Your health total gets added to your escape roll and must be higher than what the monster rolls for you to escape succefully.
+Your health total gets added to your escape roll and must be higher than what the monster rolls for you to escape successfully.

 On a successful escape you leave the monster behind, and move on to the Shop Select Phase.
 You gain no coins from the monster you fought.